flipt-io/demo-v2/admin-service/README.md

 }
 ```

 Rejects a pending booking with a reason.
+Updates the booking status to `rejected` in hotel-service via PATCH.

 ### Feature Flag Status